Montelukast chewable tabletsPronunciation

 Brand Name: Singulair

-Montelukast chewable tablets is used for:
+Montelukast chewable tablets are used for:

 Prevention and long-term treatment of asthma.
 It is also used in certain patients to relieve allergy symptoms (eg, itchy, runny, or stuffy nose; sneezing) and to prevent asthma attacks caused by exercise.
 It may also be used for other conditions as determined by your doctor.